bigeasy/destructible/diary.md

+## Thu Jan  7 22:24:56 CST 2021

+Now struggling with the concept of error versus normal shutdown with Memento.
+If there is an error in any instance of Strata in Memento, then Memento should stop doing anything because a hard stopped state is something you can reason about, whereas this write failed, but we managed to go ahead and write some more stuff after it, maybe even including the commit message, I don't know, would that happen, I wonder, how would I detect it, etc.

+Currently, only the path to the root will be aware of the error.
+In Strata, I've declared the `canceled` property of Turnstile, but I haven't done anything with it.
+It doens't seem like Turnstile is the place to signal these things.
+Today I commented out Turnstile's error catch so that I could see exceptions being raised instead of scrams.

+Where I am now is making the second argument to a sub-destructible an object with options. `countdown` is one option.
+Another option is `errored` which will indicate an errored group.
+If any of the children go into an errored state, they all go into an errored state.
+Then you can have wrapper functions on destructible that allong the lines of `ifNotErrored` that will only invoke the function if it is not errored.
+With this we can skip work in Turnstile, skip constructing ephemerals in shutdown.

+On my way to this, I thought about how to externalize this using another module, and this module would have an object you pass around to wrap your code in closures that would trigger an error state.
+I have `snafu` which I could use for this, but now I have to expose something else and document something else and remember how it works.

+The problem remains that we have Turnstile which gathers errors and runs operations in its own destructible which ruins the tree I'm describing.
+While the Strata destructibles represent an actual tree of dependencies, they are all doing their real work aside from read and shutdown in the turnstile.

+Which would lead one to want to pull all work into the Turnstile and then run all error handling through the Turnstile, but that isn't going to work.
+If we have Memento using a turnstile and it is shared with another system, we could say that the other system can error without Memento erroring, so the other system could go into an error state but Memento could shutdown normally.

+Of course saying simply that an exception always crashed your whole program doesn't effect Memento, a commit is a commit.
+But, the whole point of Destructible is to get all the errors from all the strands, so if that's what you want, you need to think about this.

+So, rather than having `snafu`, because that is another tree, or rather, that is some sort of a pointcut, cross-cutting concern, whatever, a lateral messge, we actually have to think about how use Turnstile with the tree we have.

 ## Fri Oct 16 18:29:52 CDT 2020

 While documenting, it occurs to me that if ids are not unique, if a socket is